Related Topics

 Stop and stay financially safe: If an encounter with a stranger via phone, email, or text is making you feel anxious or uncertain, do not take any further action.
 Instead, reach out to a person you know and trust, whether it’s a family member, friend, neighbor, or someone at your local senior center.
 Tell them what happened and ask for their advice.
 Talking things over can help you and the other person identify red flags—before any damage is done.

 Christine Kieffer, Senior Director of the FINRA Investor Education Foundation, says having open conversations about scams is vital.
-“One of the most important things you can do is encourage everyone to have a plan to tell someone else before they react,” she said during a panel at Age + Action 2024.
+“One of the most important things you can do is encourage everyone to have a plan to tell someone else before they react,” she said during a panel at NCOA's Age+Action Conference.
 “It’s easy to do and it should be at the top of the list.”

 - You receive a call from someone claiming to be from the Internal Revenue Service (IRS) of the Social Security Administration (SSA).
 They aggressively insist you owe hefty taxes, fines, or other fees and threaten criminal charges if you do not comply.

-Stop and stay financially safe: The first thing you want to do is verify whether the company or agency trying to contact you is legitimate.
+Stop and stay financially safe: The first thing you can do to avoid imposter scams is to verify whether the company or agency trying to contact you is legitimate.
 You can't rely on Caller ID for this.
 That's because phone numbers, email addresses, and even websites can be spoofed to mimic familiar organizations.
 Reach out to the organization directly using phone numbers or email addresses listed on their official organization website.
 Tell them about the communication you received and ask them to confirm that it's real.
 Keep in mind that government agencies will generally never call, email, text, or contact you on social media to ask for personal information or money.
+Likewise, if a caller claims to be someone you know, hang up and call that person directly to make sure it’s them who reached out to you.

 3. Creating a sense of urgency and/or scarcity